spice2x/spice2x.github.io/src/spice2x/README.md

 plus two, in the same way the WebSocket server uses the API port plus one, so `-api 1337` puts the stream on 1339.
 This means `-api` has to be enabled too.

+Rather than working the port out, clients should ask the JSON API for it with `capture.get_streams()`, which also reports which of the formats below this build serves, the size of each screen and whether one is already taken.

 Two formats are served:

     http://host:1339/stream.mjpg    JPEG frames, multipart/x-mixed-replace